 Vibration training machines create instability, which the body senses and reflexively contracts muscle tissue involuntarily to stabilize and react to the stimuli.

 The result is all three types of skeletal muscles are instantaneously called into service because of the near-immediate level of fatigue.
-No longer is there a “progression of muscle fatigue” as in normal
+No longer is there a “progression of muscle fatigue” as in normal strength training.

 AVT, also known as Whole Body Vibration Training (WBV or WBVT), can work up to 95 percent of the muscle fibers, compared to as little as 20 percent with standard equipment.